KevinX0/Sciencia-Ai-data-ingestion-project/README.md

 | Image             |         3.21 | image generation       |
 | Model Performance |         2.41 | new model              |

-*   **So What?
-Recommendation:** This is the most urgent insight in the report.
+*   **Recommendation:** This is the most urgent insight in the report.
 The core product—the AI model itself—is the primary driver of user dissatisfaction.
 The "chrome" (Voice, Image features) is performing better than the "engine."
 This is a fundamental product risk. **Immediate Action:** Launch a P0 (highest priority) investigation into the perceived performance regression of the "new model."
 The team must determine if this is a genuine quality issue or a user perception problem that requires better communication and expectation-setting.

 ### **Brief #3: The Conversion Opportunity**
 *   **Business Question:** What is the single biggest hurdle preventing our satisfied (4-star) customers from becoming passionate advocates (5-star)?